-Important Once the touchscreen driver is installed, you can create a UPDD "clone" file that you can copy to your Touch directory and use if you need to reinstall the driver under Windows 2000.
-The clone file greatly simplifies the installation procedure.
+Important Once UPDD is installed, you can create a UPDD "clone" file that you can copy to your Touch directory and use if you need to reinstall the driver under Windows 2000.
+The clone file greatly simplifies the reinstallation procedure.
 See the UPDD online Help for instructions on how to create and use this clone file.